-2.3 Segmental Information
+2.3 Segment Reporting

-The segments are determined based on internal financial reporting to the Company's Management and are presented in the financial statements based on this internal classification.
+The segments are defined based on internal financial reporting to the Company's Management and are presented in the financial statements based on this internal classification.

 The Company operates in Defense Electronics Industry.
-The geographical areas the company operates are Greece, countries in European Union, in European countries outside the EU, USA, the Middle East and North Africa.
+Geographically, the company operates in the Greek Territory and sells products and services in EU countries, other European countries, the United States of America, and North Africa.